Britax: Britax-Excelsior

 In January 1968, due to the prominence of the Britax brand, the parent company became known as Britax-Excelsior.
 At this time, its main competitor was Kangol Magnet, although Britax had over 80% of the UK market.
 From July 1968, all new cars were required to have front passenger seat belts fitted.
 However, their usage was not legally required until 1983.

 In January 1970, it bought Hans Kolb of Munich, Germany.
 The chairman was Oscar Proctor.
 In December 1971, it was bought by Griffiths Bentley of Staffordshire for £4.27 million.
 Stephen Proctor became managing director of Griffiths Bentley.

 BSG International

 Griffiths Bentley was bought by the Bristol Street Group to become BSG International.
 In February 1978, this company bought Weathershields, a Birmingham sunroof manufacturer.
 On 3 December 1982, the Duke of Edinburgh visited Britax's factory in Chichester.
 The Britax brand also applied to sun-roofs.
-In March 1995, LA Rumbold the Surrey-based aircraft interiors company owned by BSG International, won a contract to manufacture all toilet modules for Boeing 737s.
+In March 1995, L.A.
+Rumbold the Surrey-based aircraft interiors company owned by BSG International, won a contract to manufacture all toilet modules for Boeing 737s.